-The Group is exposed to interest rate risk which is the risk that a financial instrument's value will fluctuate as a result of changes in market interest rates.
+The Group and Company are exposed to interest rate risk which is the risk that a financial instrument's value will fluctuate as a result of changes in market interest rates.

-Exposure to interest rate risk is primarily related to the Group's fixed deposits and borrowing.
+Exposure to interest rate risk is primarily related to the Group's and Company's fixed deposits and borrowing.